-Enrolling in a budget plan is usually as simple as calling your local utility providers.
+To enroll in a budget plan, call your local providers.
 You may even be able to enroll through their websites.

-If you're considering setting up a utility payment plan, there are a few things to consider.
-Will you be charged a fee for setting up a paymenet program?
+If you’re thinking about a utility payment plan, there are a few things to consider.
+Will you be charged a set-up fee?
 Many companies offer the service for free, but some charge a fee.

-Be sure to pay attention to your monthly bills because they will continue to report your actual energy usage.
-This will help you track your usage and make adjustments as needed.
-If you manage to cut back on your energy usage, your monthly payment can actually go down the next year.
-This is quite an incentive to become more energy efficient.
+Be sure to pay attention to your monthly bills.
+They will still report your actual energy usage.
+This will help you make adjustments to your utility payments as needed.
+If you manage to cut back, your payment can go down the next year.

-Paying utilities should always be a top priority.
-However, if you suffer a severe financial hardship and are having problems paying your utility bills, there are some steps you can take to avoid a possible shut-off.
+Paying utilities should be a top priority.
+However, if you suffer a severe hardship, there are some steps you can take to avoid a shutoff.

-First, contact your utility company and explain your situation.
-Many companies offer short-term payment programs that can help.
-Some of these programs are for low-income families, and other programs are for all income levels.
-If you don’t contact the utility company, you will never know what programs they offer.
+First, contact your company and explain your situation.
+Many offer short-term payment programs that can help.
+Some of these programs are for low-income families.
+Others programs are for all income levels.
+If you don’t contact the company, you will never know what they offer.

 You also may consider seeking assistance from your church, a local charity, or your local town, city, county or state.
 The United Way (dial 2-1-1) can direct you to assistance that may be available in your area.

 Keep in mind that special programs may be available for seniors, active military personnel or people suffering from certain medical conditions.